axeluhl/sailing-analytics/wiki/creating-ec2-image-from-scratch.md

  - telnet
  - apachetop
  - goaccess
+ - postfix (for sending e-mail, e.g., to invite competitors and buoy pingers)

 Then I created a mount point /home/sailing and copied the following lines from the /etc/fstab file from an existing SL instance: